dhirendrajha25/Jenkins-k8s-jcasc/README.md

 ```
 # Below command is used to apply to create the resources such as kubernetes cluster, helm charts on google cloud.
+Run below command -

 $ sh terraform.sh apply values.tfvars --auto-approve
 ```